Cycling in Vancouver

 - Fodor's Choice

-While Vancouver is relatively bike friendly, its major arteries and busier streets can be uncomfortable and unsafe for all but the experienced cyclist.
-As a helpful gesture, the city introduced 16 interconnected bikeways, identified by green bicycle signs; although most routes share the road with cars, they're well chosen for safety, and include cyclist-activated signals and other bike-friendly measures.
-The city has also just introduced protected bike lanes on the Burrard Bridge.
+Vancouver cycling routes connect with those in nearby communities.
+Most routes do share the road with cars, but they're safe and include cyclist-activated signals and other bike-friendly measures.
 Many TransLink buses have bike racks, and bikes are welcome on the SeaBus and on the SkyTrain at off-peak times.
 Aquabus Ferries transport bikes and riders across False Creek.
-If cycling is a key component of your visit, check in with the Vancouver Cycling Coalition (www.vacc.bc.ca) for events and cycling-awareness information.
+If cycling is a key component of your visit, check online with the Vancouver Area Cycling Coalition (www.vacc.bc.ca).

 Stanley Park Seaside Route.
 Vancouver's most popular bike path is the 6½-mile Stanley Park Seaside Route, which follows the perimeter of Stanley Park, hugging the harbor along the way.
 From here, the views of Lion's Gate Bridge and the mountains to the north are breathtaking.
 This path converges with the Seaside Trek if you feel like making a day of it.
 Rent your bike near the entrance to Stanley Park, as there are no rentals once you're inside.
 W. Georgia St. and Stanley Park Dr., Stanley Park, Vancouver, BC, V6G 3E2.
 604/873–7526. www.vancouver.ca/engsvcs/transport/cycling.